 The FlexPro® servo drive family has two main subgroups: the Micro-Size versions and the Mini-Size.
 While both are very compact and boast the same features and technology, the differences in size and power range merit the separate classifications.

-The slightly larger mini-sized versions are slightly less compact, but they have dramatically higher power capabilities.
+The slightly larger mini-sized versions are slightly less compact, but they have higher power capabilities.
 They have a footprint of 1.70 x 1.50 inches (43.2 x 38.1 mm).
 The input voltage range for these is 20-90 VDC, with a continuous current rating of 50 amps and a peak currents rating of 100 amps.

 FlexPro® drives can fit into tight spaces and still deliver the impressive power and performance to your robot joints, AGV traction wheels, or any other application.
 ADVANCED Motion Controls® offers various form factors of FlexPro® drives for each power level to ensure that it can be used anywhere.